-For Charon-SSP AWS, the value of this parameter is fixed to Built-in.
+For Charon-SSP cloud-specific products, the value of this parameter is fixed to Built-in.
 The built-in console is displayed and accessible from the Console tab in the Charon Manager.
 The console process listens on TCP port 9000 by default.